Blaise Godbe Lipman: Personal life

-Blaise initially was professionally known as a Blaise Embry, a surname his first agents recommended because they thought God in "Godbe" might be polarizing, and Lipman too ethnic.
-Blaise later returned to his given name upon becoming a filmmaker.

-In October 2017 Lipman contributed to the launch of the "Me Too" movement when he came forward publicly about abuse suffered in the industry as a young actor, offering a platform to survivors of sexual assault.
-Blaise was the first to give a voice to male victims of sexual assault, who have traditionally been stigmatized.

-Blaise was named one of Time magazine's People of the Year in 2017 for his work in the movement, alongside celebrities Taylor Swift, Ashley Judd and Alyssa Milano, as well as fellow lesser known activists Susan Fowler and Adama Iwu.
+Lipman initially was professionally known as Blaise Embry, a surname his first agents recommended because they thought God in "Godbe" might be polarizing and Lipman too ethnic.
+He later returned to his given name upon becoming a filmmaker.
+In October 2017, Lipman contributed to the launch of the MeToo movement when he came forward publicly about abuse suffered in the industry as a young actor, offering a platform to survivors of sexual assault.
+Lipman was the first to give a voice to male victims of sexual assault, who have traditionally been stigmatized.
+He was named one of Time magazine's People of the Year in 2017 for his work in the movement, alongside celebrities Taylor Swift, Ashley Judd and Alyssa Milano, as well as fellow lesser-known activists Susan Fowler and Adama Iwu.

+Lipman, who is gay, stated that sexual violence by agents on gay actors makes the victims more susceptible because, in some cases, coming out could harm an actor's career.
+He added that abusers exploit this fact to make the victim keep silent.